teal-language/tl/docs/compiler_options.md

 `5.1` (for Lua 5.1 and above, including LuaJIT) and `5.3` for Lua 5.3 and above.

+Using `5.1`, Teal will generate compatibility code for the integer division operator, a compatibility forward declaration for `table.unpack` and will use the `bit` library (from LuaJIT or the luabitop compat module) for bitwise operators.

-Using `5.1`, Teal will generate compatibility code for the integer division operator, a compatibility forward declaration for `table.unpack` and will use the `bit32` library for bitwise operators.
+Using `5.2`, Teal will generate compatibility code for the integer division operator, a compatibility forward declaration for `table.unpack` and will use the `bit32` library for bitwise operators.